 - At the capital event.
 Distributions are made to the partners based on their pro rata share of contributions until any accrued preferred return has been paid and each partner has received a full return of capital.
 Thereafter, excess cash flow is distributed based on the three IRR hurdles and promote assumptions entered in cells E14:H17.

 - European-Style Waterfall.
-To set the model to be European-style (i.e. no promote paid until LP receives full return of capital and hits preferred return), simply set the GP’s promote during operation to be 0%.
-Otherwise, set a promote for the GP during operation and the GP will be promoted before the LP receives a full return of capital.
+To set the model to be European-style (i.e. no promote paid until LP receives full return of capital and hits preferred return), simply set the Sponsor’s promote during operation to be 0%.
+Otherwise, set a promote for the Sponsor during operation and the Sponsor will be promoted before the LP receives a full return of capital.
 Note that European-style waterfalls are actually far more common these days, even in the U.S., and the European-style waterfall is the methodology our other models use.

 Allow me to now discuss each of the inputs in this module, and then I’ll finish with a quick video walk-through of the tool.